What is The People’s Festival of Nature?

 The Festival has 3 pillars: political, professional, and public.
 It is a major event in Denmark, attracting significant Danish and international organizations like the World Wildlife Fund (WWF), Plastic Change, the European Environment Agency, the Danish Society for Nature Conservation, the Danish Agriculture & Food Council, and the Danish Waste Association among many others.
 The Danish Minister of the Environment and Food participates, along with many other important politicians representing the Danish Parliament.
 Furthermore, the leading Danish universities and scientists come and present their latest research and projects.
 On account of the massive national participation, there is extensive media coverage of the Festival.
 Families, nature enthusiasts, students, professionals, and many others enjoy and participate in the three days of activities and debates that comprise the People’s Festival of Nature.

 What activities are there?

-We have four major stages: Thunderdome – for public and political debates, concerts and the main events.
+During a "normal" festival, We have several major stages: Thunderdome – for public and political debates, concerts and the main events.
 Life – for intimate debates and discussions in a talkshow environment.
 Learn – for workshops and lectures.
 Roots – debates, lectures, and workshops for the younger audience.
-Then we have 3 other areas – the Village, which contains 60 stands for organizations, political parties, and companies; Explore – which features a range of activities in and/or about nature.
+Then we have 3 other areas – the Village, which contains 80 stands for organizations, political parties, and companies; Explore – which features a range of activities in and/or about nature.
 Lastly, we have an area called Family, which centers around activities for children and families.
 The People’s Festival of Nature is held in northern Denmark in the industrial town of Hirtshals, which is surrounded by beautiful and varied natural vegetation, as well as the North Sea.